Research Student Handbook

 Before a postgraduate research student submits their thesis for examination, examiners must be appointed.
 It is a requirement of the University that examiners be formally appointed at least three months prior to when the student expects to submit.
 You may discuss potential examiners with your supervisor at this stage.
 It is then the responsibility of the lead supervisor formally to nominate both external and internal examiners, and if necessary a Non-examining Independent Chair, for approval.
 Examiners are nominated by the lead supervisor on the MyPGR screen of their student.

 In the UK system there are normally two examiners, one from within your own University (the internal examiner) and one from outside (the external examiner).
 It is up to the College Director of PGR or Associate Dean for Research, with the recommendation of your supervisor, to nominate suitable examiners.
 Your supervisors may discuss possible examiners with you.
 Examiner(s) must be nominated at least three months before the expected submission date.
 Your supervisors cannot act as internal examiners (though they may be present during the viva as a non-speaking observer).
 The internal should be someone in or close to your field of study.
 They do not necessarily have to be in the same discipline or College of the University.
 The external examiner should be from a reputable University and normally hold the academic rank of Senior Lecturer (UK) or above.
 Once examiners have been appointed and the thesis submitted neither you nor your supervisors should have direct contact with the examiners, except to arrange the formalities of examination.
 It is the responsibility of the internal examiner to arrange, with the external and the student, examination of the thesis.
-The two examiners will read the thesis, provide preliminary reports on it and then meet the student for an oral examination (‘viva voce’ or ‘viva’).
+The two examiners will read the thesis, provide preliminary reports on it and then meet the student for an oral examination (‘viva voce’ or ‘viva’) if applicable.
 For more information please see the University's Code of Good Practice: Boards of Examiners for Degrees by Research.

 The contacting of external examiners by students regarding any aspect of their programmes of study is prohibited and will be treated as an offence under the University's Disciplinary Procedures.
 External examiners are requested to inform the University's Examinations Office should such an occurrence take place.